 On Sabbath evening, Dec 23, on the day before the first night of Hanukkah, on the day before Christmas Eve, the UN Security Council passed Resolution 2334, essentially declaring that the heartland of Israel — Judea and Samaria, and East Jerusalem — are illegally occupied and settled by Israel and the Jewish people.
 East Jerusalem is Biblical Jerusalem, and includes the Old City, the City of David, the Western Wall, and the Temple Mount.
 The United States broke its long-standing … Continue reading

 The birth of the Messiah some 2000 years ago was a singular event which divided history between that which came before from that which has been reckoned since.
 The God of Israel promised through the prophet Haggai that from a significant event on the 24th of the ninth Israeli month (corresponding to the 24th of December on non-Israeli calendars) that He would shake the heaven and the Earth.
-(Hag 2:20-22) God began by announcing … Continue reading
+(Hag 2:20-22) God began by announcing His joy in the birth of … Continue reading

 They said it couldn’t be done, but he did it!
 Political election surveys have become little more than a form of divination.
 It really is hard to think of Donald Trump as President Trump.
 But it’s great that we are not going to be saying President Clinton any more.
 I still look to the coming of the rightful Heir of the ‘freed’ world, the Son of God, the Lord Messiah Yeshua!
 This world is still lying under the sway of … Continue reading